BSHM BOOK REVIEW GUIDELINES

 The BSHM aims to use the expertise of its membership to provide concise, timely and objective reviews of books relevant to its constituent Societies and the wider community interested in the history of medicine.

-Candidate books for review should fall within the broad category of history of medicine, be printed in the English language, and have been published no longer than twelve months prior to submission for review.
+Candidate books for review should fall within the broad category of history of medicine, be printed in the English language, and generally have been published no longer than twelve months prior to submission for review.
+Books with particular merit can be considered for review up to five years after publication with the agreement of the BSHM Book Reviews Editor.

 Publishers are invited to send a description of new or recently published books to the BSHM Book Reviews Editor at firstname.lastname@example.org as an attached PDF document.
 If a book is selected, the Editor will contact the publisher to make the necessary arrangements for book delivery to the reviewer.